phpvms/docs/docs/acars/configmaps.md

 To create a config map, you can copy one of the existing files and modify it.

+- The file must be in the `configmaps/` directory
 - Name the file as specific as possible
 - Don't edit existing ones, they'll get overwritten